Shah A M S Kibria

 Shah Abu Muhammad Shamsul Kibria (শাহ্ আবু মুহাম্মদ শামসুল কিবরিয়া; 1 May 1931 – 27 January 2005), known as SAMS Kibria or Shams Kibria, was a Bangladeshi economist, diplomat and politician.

 Joining the Foreign Service of Pakistan in 1954, Kibria served in a number of diplomatic missions for Pakistan.
-In 1971, at the height of the Bangladesh Liberation War, Kibria, an ethnic Bengali, dissociated himself from the Pakistani foreign service and declared allegiance to the Mujibnagar government.
+In 1971, at the height of the Bangladesh Liberation War, Kibria, an ethnic Sylheti, dissociated himself from the Pakistani foreign service and declared allegiance to the Mujibnagar government.
 After the independence of Bangladesh, he served as the Director General of the Political Affairs department of the Ministry of Foreign Affairs of Bangladesh and twice as the foreign secretary of Bangladesh.
-Between 1981 and 1992, Kibria was the Executive Secretary of UN Economic and Social Commission for Asia and the Pacific (ESCAP).
+Between 1981 and 1992, Kibria was the executive secretary of the UN Economic and Social Commission for Asia and the Pacific (ESCAP).

-Kibria joined Bangladesh Awami League in 1992.
-He served as the Minister of Finance of the Bangladesh government led by Sheikh Hasina from 1996 to 2001.
-In the 2001 general election of Bangladesh, he was elected a member of the parliament from his constituency Habiganj-3.
+Kibria joined the Awami League in 1992.
+He served as the minister of finance of the Bangladesh government led by Sheikh Hasina from 1996 to 2001.
+In the 2001 general election of Bangladesh, he was elected a member of the parliament from his constituency Habiganj-3 in 2001 until his assassination in 2005.

-Kibria was assassinated on 27 January 2005 in a grenade attack in a public meeting in Habiganj, Sylhet.

 Early life and education

 Kibria was born on 1 May 1931 in Sylhet District of Assam Province.
 His father, Shah Imtiaz Ali, was a pioneer in the field of primary education in the greater Sylhet region.
-Kibria studied in Habiganj Government High School.
+Kibria studied at Habiganj Government High School.
 He graduated in economics from Dhaka University in 1952.
-In the same year he was arrested for his involvement in the Bengali language movement and was imprisoned for a month.
-After obtaining his master's degree in economics from Dhaka University in 1953, Kibria topped the Central Superior Services Examination of Pakistan government in 1954 and was selected for the Pakistan Foreign Service.
-He received training for diplomatic service at the Fletcher School of Law and Diplomacy at Tufts University in Boston, USA and British Foreign Office in London, UK.
+In the same year, he was arrested for his involvement in the Bengali language movement and was imprisoned for a month.
+After obtaining his master's degree in economics from Dhaka University in 1953, Kibria topped the Central Superior Services Examination of the Pakistan government in 1954 and was selected for the Pakistan Foreign Service.
+He received training for diplomatic service at the Fletcher School of Law and Diplomacy at Tufts University in Boston, US, and the British Foreign Office in London, UK.